swcarpentry/shell-novice/00-intro.md

 the shell allows us to combine existing tools in powerful ways with only a few keystrokes and to set up pipelines to handle large volumes of data automatically.
 In addition,
-the command line is often the easiest way to interact with remote machines.
+the command line is often the easiest way to interact with remote machines and supercomputers.
+Familiarity with the shell is near essential to run a variety of specialised tools and resources including high-peformance computing systems.
 As clusters and cloud computing become more popular for scientific data crunching, being able to drive them is becoming a necessary skill.
+We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.